linnienaryshkin/langchain/aws/exam.md

   - Neural network (e.g. predicting a digit from a handwritten image)
   - Forecasting, DeepAR | predict future values based on past values
   - Classification | classify data into a specific category
+  - Decision Trees: Given the same input data, a decision tree will always follow the same path and produce the same output
+  - K-Nearest Neighbors (KNN) | classify data based on the similarity of the input data to the nearest neighbors in the training data
 - Semi-supervised learning
   - Document classification
   - Fraud identification
   - Sentiment analysis
 - Unsupervised learning
   - Association rule learning
-  - Clustering, k-means | group data into clusters based on similarity (e.g. identifying different types of network traffic to predict potential security incidents)
+  - Clustering, K-Means | group data into clusters based on similarity (e.g. identifying different types of network traffic to predict potential security incidents)
   - Anomaly detection (unsupervised learning algorithm), Random Cut Forest (RCF) | identify outliers in the data
   - Dimensionality reduction | (e.g. it may blur out or crop background features in an image recognition application)
 - Incremental training | allows the chatbot to adapt over time by learning from new data without forgetting previously learned information